Easing the Tattoo Healing Process Using Emu Oil

 From two to three weeks, the dead skin will start peeling.
 At this point, the two most important considerations are to moisturize and protect from direct sunlight as the tattoo heals.

 Gently applying emu oil will help the skin peel off easily.
+Alternatively, you could buy emu oil cream if that formulation suits you better.

 Stage Four and Aftercare